DigiKlausur/digiklausur.github.io/_sources/index.rst.txt

 E2X E-assessment
 ################

-The documentation and guidelines of e2x e-assessment project for teaching and examinations for some courses at the departement of Computer Science (FB02), Hochschule Bonn-Rhein-Sieg.
+This site contains documentation and guidelines for :ref:`instructors <usage_instructor>` and :ref:`students <usage_student>` for using our service.
+The guidelines are mainly for teaching and examination purposes.
+The :ref:`JupyterHub section <e2x-jupyterhub>` describes our system architecture and environment we use.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    about
    research
    talks
    people
+   incident-reports
    news

-   incident-reports
+.. admonition:: News

+  .. include:: /news.rst
+    :start-line: 6
+    :end-line: 11

+  :ref:`More on news <news>`

 .. toctree::
    :maxdepth: 2